Turns out your doctor’s stethoscope may not be the cleanest thing in the room.

 There are also 99,000 associated deaths because of them each year.

-This increased number of infections is costly, with an estimated economic burden between $20 billion to $45 billion each year.
+This increased number of infections is costly, with an economic burden between $20 billion to $45 billion each year.

 It’s unclear if stethoscopes are a contributing factor to hospital-acquired infections.
 This particular study did not investigate the transfer patterns of these infections.